 BAC: Blood Alcohol Content: the concentration of alcohol in your blood is known as a blood alcohol content.
-When you drive on California roads, you automatically consent to having your blood, breath, or urine tested if an officer suspects that you are driving under the influence.
+When you drive on California roads, you automatically consent to have your blood, breath, or urine test if an officer suspects that you are driving under the influence.

 Breathalyzer: This is a portable device that police officials use to determine if a driver's breath alcohol content is above the legal limit.
 DUI suspects are required by law to submit to a chemical test if an officer suspects them of drunk driving.
 Suspects are asked to blow into the machine, which then measures the alcohol content of their breath.

 DMV Hearing: You have 10 days from your arrest to challenge the administrative suspension of your driver's license by requesting a DMV hearing.
 Your attorney will be able to view the prosecution's evidence against you and petition the court not to suspend your license.

 Field Sobriety Test: This is a test that officers in the field use to help them determine if a suspect has been drinking.
 There are three standard field sobriety tests: horizontal gaze Nystagmus, the walk and turn test, and the one leg stand test.

 Hardship License: Your DUI attorney can petition the court to issue a hardship license.
 This license partially re-instates your license for special purposes only, such as going to school, to work, medical visits, or to treatment program classes.